 For more information or to schedule an appointment please call:

-CCM Health treats patients with medical, diabetic, surgical, and traumatic wounds.
+CCM Health offers Wound Care to patients with medical, diabetic, surgical, and traumatic wounds.

 The CCM Health Approach

 Millions of Americans do not have the ability to heal wounds properly because of diabetes, poor circulation, paralysis, or other health conditions.
 CCM Health wound specialists help patients with slow- or non-healing wounds by using the latest treatment methods to help patients get back to their normal lives.

 CCM Health’s Wound Care Services can diagnose and treat many types of wounds that are delayed in healing, including the following conditions: